What is it all about?

 Are there any implications for Australians seeking to live and work in the UK?

 The UK Government has made clear its intention to retake control over its immigration policy when it departs the EU.
 On 19 December 2018, the UK released details of its future skills-based immigration system, setting out the government's plans to introduce a new single immigration system, ending free movement between the UK and EU.
-Australian ministers have impressed upon their UK counterparts the importance of ensuring any prospective visa changes do not negatively impact the strong economic and people-to-people links between Australia and the UK.

 Will dual nationals with Australian and British passports still be able to live and work in the EU?